GreatRed Lake Gold

 The Red Lake gold camp lies within the Archean Uchi Subprovince of the Superior Province.
 Since the 1920s, the camp has produced more than 30 million ounces of gold from world-class deposits including Campbell, Red Lake (Dickenson), and Cochenour.

-Our claims sit along the same family of regional deformation zones that host these mines, with under-tested strike length and excellent infrastructure.
+Our claims sit along the same family of regional deformation zones, with under-tested strike length and excellent infrastructure — paved highway access, an operating mill nearby, and a skilled local workforce.

 Geology & Mineralization